 From vaccines to climate change, explore local and global health issues through science, social science, economics, the arts and more.

-The Pathway in Public Health is designed to educate students to explore current local and global health issues, exploring the broad areas of public health.
-Public health focuses on health promotion and on protecting and improving the health of individuals, families, communities and populations.
-Our academic courses, experiential learning, study-abroad programs and career-oriented internships offer a global perspective and allow broad applications to diverse intellectual interests.
-In the sciences, one might consider biological, chemical and epidemiological studies of medicine and health.
-In the social sciences, one may study the economic, social, demographic or behavioral factors influencing health outcomes and policies at local, state, federal and/or international levels.
+The Pathway in Public Health is designed to educate students to explore current local and global health issues, exploring the broad areas of public health with a focus on health disparities in the U.S. Public health focuses on health promotion and on protecting and improving the health of individuals, families, communities, and populations.
+Our academic courses, experiential learning, study-abroad programs, and career-oriented internships offer a global perspective and allow broad applications to diverse intellectual interests.
+From the sciences, one might consider biological, chemical and epidemiological studies of medicine and health.
+From the social sciences, one may study the economic, social, demographic or behavioral factors influencing health outcomes and policies at local, state, federal and/or international levels.
 Offerings in literature and the arts could include narrative medicine, representations of illness in theater, and/or the study of kinesiology through dance.
-An important focus of the Pathway is inequality in access to both quality health care and health-related outcomes.
-Our Pathway enables students to make connections across disciplines, to work collaboratively, to hone communication skills and to gain experience and knowledge in public health issues.
+Our Pathways enables students to make connections across disciplines, to work collaboratively, to hone communication skills and to gain experience and knowledge in public health.